tmp2tmp/eee/docs/oop_featured.md

   are virtual,
 &nbsp; it's consistent with it that the functions - whose calls are dispatched at runtime based on the dynamic types of two or more of the arguments -
 	are called virtual.<br>
-: &nbsp; vane::multi_func is virtual on multiple arguments, defining a set of specialzations for them.
+: &nbsp; vane::multi_func is virtual on multiple arguments, defining a set of specializations for them.
 </p>

 And a vane::multi_func itself - as a parameter passed as `this' pointer - is a virtual argument.